Get Tech Tips

-This works on Amazon, I order a new belt and it shows up in two days… like magic.
+That works whenever I buy from Amazon.
+I order a new belt, and it shows up in two days… like magic.

 I start to expect everything to work like that…

-On one hand I know eating right and getting exercise is good for me… on the other hand, it’s annoying and it takes too long so I stop and eat at Sonny’s BBQ.
+On one hand, I know eating right and getting exercise is good for me.
+On the other hand, it's annoying and takes too long, so I stop and eat at Sonny's BBQ.

-I’ve talked before about how Dan Holohan talks about search VS. research in learning.
-Search being simply looking for a quick answer and research being the study of a topic or practice of a discipline until you really understand it.
+I've talked before about how Dan Holohan talks about search vs. research in learning.
+Search is simply looking for a quick answer, and research is the study of a topic or practice of a discipline until you really understand it.

-The first mindsets is about convenience and expedience and the other is about the long haul, the future benefit.
+The first mindset is about convenience and expedience.
+The other is about the long haul, the future benefit.

 People acting in their own self-interest is the fuel for all the discovery, innovation, and prosperity that powers the world.

-This isn’t “selfish” or “entitled” in the negative sense because the things that make us truly happy are good things.
+That isn't “selfish” or “entitled” in the negative sense; the things that make us truly happy are good things.

-I don’t know about you but I feel best when I treat people well, get a good night sleep and find a way to make the world a better place in one way or another.
+I don't know about you, but I feel best when I treat people well, get a good night's sleep, and find a way to make the world a better place in one way or another.